A Long Weekend in Camden, Maine

 The View at 16 Bay View| Camden Maine

 Overlooking Camden Harbor, The View s a great spot for cocktails and a bite to eat.
 They have a fire pit, heat lamps, cozy blankets to keep you warm, and bartenders that anticipate every need.
 You can also dine on tasty nibbles like crab cake sliders and other small plates.

 18 Central Oyster Bar and Grill | Rockport, Maine

-Make a reservation for dinner at 18 Central Oyster Bar and Grill where oysters an obvious must.
+Make a reservation for dinner at 18 Central Oyster Bar and Grill, where oysters are an obvious must.
 Hardwood floors and sailcloths on the ceiling remind you that you are in Maine.
 The menu will appeal to pescetarians and meat lovers alike.
-Their flavorful fare made with the freshest ingredients.
+Their flavorful fare is made with the freshest ingredients.
 Watch as the chef prepares it in their open-air kitchen.

 Peter Otts | Camden, Maine